 My favorite exhibit was that of a collector who shared his collection of Bomber fishing lures.
 Spanning from the first handmade wood carved lures to the more modern plastic lures, his collection was rather fascinating.

-My husband and I had planned to fish at Lake Rim Park, where you can even borrow fishing equipment to use, but we scrapped those plans due to the rain.
+My husband and I had planned to fish at Lake Rim Park, where you can borrow fishing equipment.
+Sadly, we had to scrap those plans due to the rain.

 Themed Cultural Trails